ghi-electronics/Docs/software/tinyclr/tutorials/graphics/display.md

 # Display
 ---
 Displays can be grouped into two distinct interface categories, parallel TFT displays and serial (SPI/I2C) displays.
+There are also non-graphical character displays.

 ## Parallel TFT Displays
 These displays connect to special dedicated pins on the processor.
 Internally, the display controller automatically transfers (refreshes) the display directly from memory without any processor interaction.
 When the system needs to update the display, it simply writes to memory.
 Neither the operating system nor the application program are burdened with display processing.
 The down side to this is that the system needs to have enough RAM to handle the display.
 An 800x600 display with 16bpp needs 960,000 bytes!
 For systems with external memory this should not be an issue.